Mercer County Jamboree to close 45th anniversary concert series in Mercer

-MERCER - The Mercer County Jamboree will perform the eighth and concluding concert of the historic 45th anniversary of the Mercer Summer Music Series on the Mercer County Courthouse Square on Friday (8-12-22).
-Chuck Thorpe will serve as master of ceremonies.
+MERCER — The Mercer County Jamboree will perform the eighth and concluding concert of its historic 45th anniversary Summer Music Series on the Mercer County Courthouse Square on Friday, Aug.
+12. Chuck Thorpe will serve as master of ceremonies.

 The Mercer County Jamboree was founded more than three decades ago to preserve and promote music from America’s heritage.
 The ensemble includes musicians performing on a variety of instruments.